 - For new authors, we gave a brief review of what’s a story map.

 Want to see for yourself?
-Watch the recording broadcast right here.
+Check out all past episodes of StoryMaps Live right here.

 Why we’re doing a webinar series